 The challenge normally starts with an opening by the taxpayer as plaintiff which explains the taxpayer’s case.
-The taxpayer’s evidence is then led for witnesses.
+The taxpayer’s evidence is then led from witnesses.
 Normally evidence is submitted by witness statements or briefs in writing.
 These are read into the record.
 When a witness has given his or her evidence, opposing counsel cross examines and then the Judge can ask any questions he or she may have.
 The process is then repeated for the IRD.
 The challenge concludes with each side making legal submissions and a closing argument.
 Again in most cases this is prepared in writing.
 Unless the Judge believes that a judgment can be given immediately the decision will be “reserved”, ie the Judge will take time to consider it.
 The decision is normally rendered at a later stage when the registry of the TRA or the Court sends the written decision to each side by email.

 34. How long do I have to appeal a decision that goes against me or my client?

 An appeal should be notified within 30 days of a TRA or High Court decision being given.
 If the appeal is from the TRA it is to the High Court.
 If it is from the High Court, it is to the Court of Appeal.
-In cases which involve matters of principle and importance an appeal may be taken from the Court of Appeal to the Supreme Court.
+In cases which involve matters of principle and commercial or public importance an appeal may be taken from the Court of Appeal to the Supreme Court.
 That appeal must have the leave or permission of the Supreme Court.